hjt523/QA_DevOps_Final_Project/README.md

 ## Future Development

 - Add a functionality to make security groups update with every running of the application rather than manually entering ports to open.

+## Sprint Retrospective

+What worked and what went well?
+- Streamlining the Codebuild process.

+What caused difficulties and what went wrong?
+- AWS Codebuild being more difficult to deal with than jenkins.

+What did we do to address those problems?
+-  Reviewing documentation and combing existing repositories/stack overflow.

+What could we improve on?
+- A better choice for the pipeline software.
+- Better time management for workflows.

 ## Contributors